Guide

 When to use this

-• Before importing a CSV into another platform.
+• Before importing a CSV into another platform, database, CRM, or internal system.

-• After cleaning or editing a CSV manually.
+• After cleaning, editing, exporting, or manually modifying a CSV file.

 Why this matters

-Validating a CSV file helps detect structural problems early, such as mismatched columns, missing headers, or inconsistent formatting.
-Fixing these issues before importing or sharing the file prevents failed uploads, broken reports, and unexpected data loss.
+Validating a CSV file helps detect structural problems early, such as malformed rows, mismatched columns, missing headers, duplicated headers, or inconsistent formatting.
+Fixing these issues before importing or sharing the file can prevent failed uploads, broken reports, automation errors, and unexpected data loss.

 Before you start